Modern Home Design

 This has been a huge trend for years now, but we are seeing a spike in young new homeowners also planning for a master suite on the first floor.
 Many new millennial homeowners expect their homes to be the home where they will retire and they are planning for the future.
 Not to mention, a first-floor master bedroom increases the resale value of your home tremendously.

 Not sure you are on board with this trend?
 Plan for a master suite on the second floor and the first.
-This is a perfect option for young families where parents may want to be near their small children but eventually move downstairs as children get older.
-Also, a great option for those that have spectacular views on the second floor and want to take advantage, but also want to be mindful that someday they may not want to have the burden of stairs.
+This is a perfect option for young families where parents may want to be near their small children.
+As children age, many eventually move downstairs.

 Google Nest pictured